dedeen/CJPoC/readme.md

-#Terraform to create multiple data centers on AWS in different regions.
+##Terraform to build multiple VPCs in different AWS regions.